jtsextonMITRE/nccoe-tls-visibility/source/C_ProjectOverview.rst

   Some aspects of analytics functions need enterprise visibility into their encrypted traffic.
 This may require combining network architecture and key-management techniques to achieve operational visibility.
-Therefore, this project demonstrates an architecture that achieves visibility inside the data center using tools that break and inspect traffic.
+Therefore, this project demonstrated an architecture that achieves visibility inside the data center using tools that break and inspect traffic.
 These middleboxes are commonly used at the enterprise edge to achieve real-time visibility.
-We also demonstrate how an enterprise can access historical data through key management-based solutions.
+We also demonstrated how an enterprise can access historical data through key management-based solutions.